ysunaw/Interactive-Lab-Hub/Lab 5/README.md

 **Describe and detail the interaction, as well as your experimentation.**
 I tried out the OpenCV sample provided.
 My experimentation is a fruit recognizer: it could recognize different fruits through the camera.
-Smart fridge that has a web-cam
+I have trained the model with four different kinds of fruits - orange, banana, pear and carrots.

 Video of the model:
 https://youtu.be/S4Lv6lRrNtw